hagabbar/vitamin_c/docs/_static/index.rst

    :alt: alternate text
    :align: center

-.. note:: If there are any bugs/requests, please email Hunter Gabbard at h.gabbard.1@research.gla.ac.uk.
+.. note:: If there are any bugs/requests, please raise an issue on the vitamin_b GitHub page.

 .. toctree::
    :maxdepth: 2